clouserw/blog.micropipes.com/_posts/2014-11-18-altering-large-tables-without-bringing-down-your-service.md

 replication until the change is done, potentially adding many more hours of outdated data being returned to your service as the replication catches up.

-The good news is, we can take advantage of having database slaves to keep the site at 100% uptime while we make time consuming changes to the table structure.
+The good news is, in some situations, we can take advantage of having database slaves to keep the site at 100% uptime while we make time consuming changes to the table structure.
 The notes below assume a single master with multiple independent slaves (meaning, the slaves aren't replicating to each other).